Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing: Problem Formulation

 \subsection{System Model}

 Consider a flat-fading downlink multiuser multiple-input single-output (MISO) system, where a BS equipped with $N$ antennas transmits datas to $K$ single-antenna users simultaneously.
 The BS is equipped with one-bit DACs to reduce the hardware cost, while the ADCs at the user sides are assumed to have infinite resolution \cite{SQUID}.
-Assuming a real-space wireless system as in \cite{PAPR,ma2025}, the system model can be expressed as
+In this paper, we focus on a real-valued baseband system model commonly adopted for theoretical analysis \cite{PAPR,ma2025}, as follows:

-where $\y\in\R^K$ is the received signal vector at all $K$ users, $\H\in\R^{K\times N}$ is the channel matrix between the BS and the users, $\n\sim\mathcal{N}(0,\sigma^2\mathbf{I}_K)$ is the additive white Gaussian noise (AWGN), and $\x_T\in\R^N$ is the transmit signals at the BS.
+In \eqref{y=Hx+n}, $\y\in\R^K$ is the received signal vector at all $K$ users, $\H\in\R^{K\times N}$ is the channel matrix between the BS and the users, $\n\sim\mathcal{N}(0,\sigma^2\mathbf{I}_K)$ is the additive white Gaussian noise (AWGN), and $\x_T\in\R^N$ is the transmit signals at the BS.
+We assume an i.i.d.
+Gaussian channel, i.e., the entries of $\mathbf{H}$ are i.i.d.
+Gaussian random variables.
+A summary of all modeling assumptions is provided in Assumption \ref{ass} stated later.
 Due to one-bit DACs, the transmit signal vector must satisfy the following one-bit constraint:

 where for simplicity we have assumed unit transmit power at each antenna.